DevJobalia/CLG_PRJ_Student_Manager/README.md

 # PACKAGES USED

-## used material ui
+- used material ui
   - for data grid
   - for icons

-## react router
+- react router
   - Browser Router

-## react pro side bar
+- react pro side bar

-easy in making side bar
+  - easy in making side bar

-## formik
+- formik

-for making form
+  - for making form

-## yup
+- yup

-for validation
+  - for validation

+# VS CODE EXTENSIONS USED

+- PRETTIER
+- TAILWIND SHADES

+# File Folder Architecture:

+- To avoid complication of navigating, in finding complicated code in nested complex file folder structure
+- APPROACH USED: **DUCKS PATTERN:**
+  - Organising code based on features
+  - Organise based on pages, not its nested component
+  - NESTED AS WELL AS FLAT
+- COMPONENTS FOLDER:
+  - COMPONENTS USED AT MULTIPLE LOCATION
+- SCENES FOLDER:

+  - BASED ON WEB PAGES OF PRJ
+  - SUB FOLDER ARE NON REPEATING, ROUTES OF PRJ

+  - GLOBAL FOLDER

 # NOT INSTALLED PACKAGES